Sitecore/MVP-Site/README.md

     .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml" -AdminPassword "DesiredAdminPassword"
     ```

+3. At the bottom of the `.env` file you'll find the section for your Okta developer account details.
+You will need to populate the following values:
+   - OKTA_DOMAIN
+   - OKTA_CLIENT_ID
+   - OKTA_CLIENT_SECRET

-3. After completing this environment preparation, run the startup script
+4. After completing this environment preparation, run the startup script
    from the solution root:
     ```ps1
     .\up.ps1